sanger/traction-service/documentation/multiplexing/docs/user-guide.md

     <figcaption>Edit pool page</figcaption>
 </figure>

 Editing a pool is similar to creating a pool.
-All the sections are the same as the create pool page, but the data is autopopulated with the pool data, described in detail in the `Creating a pool` section.
+All the sections are the same as the create pool page, described in detail in the `Creating a pool` section, but the data is autopopulated with the pool data.
 The user can change the data as required and save the pool by pressing the `Update Pool` button.
 Editing a pool will cause the data to be updated in the MLWH.
 This is so all the runs using the pool reflect the correct data.